 I strongly support Proposition 13, and I oppose new taxes or bonds that deepen the fiscal crisis of our state and local governments.
-I oppose new taxes and believe the funding of education is being severely short-changed because Governor Jerry Brown and the current political leadership in Sacramento do not prioritize education.
+I oppose new taxes and believe the funding of education is being severely short-changed because the current political leadership in Sacramento does not prioritize education.

 I favor eliminating quotas based on gender and race.
 Dr. Martin Luther King, Jr. expressed this sentiment best: "I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin, but by the content of their character."